ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/cca_rme/bare-metal.md

 Open the Arm Development Studio IDE.
 Navigate to `File` > `Import...` > `Arm Development Studio` > `Examples & Programming Libraries` > `Examples` > `Armv9 Bare-Metal`, and select the `RME` example.
 Using the text filter at the top of the pane can help locate the example.
 Click `Finish` to import.

-Alternatively extract the example on the command line from the `<install_dir>\examples\Bare-metal_examples_Armv9.zip` archive.
+Alternatively, extract the example on the command line from the `<install_dir>\examples\Bare-metal_examples_Armv9.zip` archive.
 For interactive debug (see later) using the IDE is recommended.

 Though the project is provided pre-compiled, you can also rebuild with the `Build` icon, or the `make` command from the command line.